 Art is the author of “The Magnificent Seasons”, a book about the New York Jets, New York Mets, and the New York Knicks, all winning championships, ironically all for the first time in their history, in the period 1969-1970.
 The book not only follows the exploits of the three teams, but the effect they all had on the people of New York City and the country at a time when so much turmoil affected us all.
 Assassinations, the war in Vietnam, social unrest, political upheaval and much much more was tearing the country apart.
 These three underdog teams helped many people put their problems aside for a short period and gave hope to many who were filled with despair.
 Also, Art has been featured on the cover of Bazaar Magazine, and appeared on the popular television sit-com “Everyone Loves Raymond.”
 In the series, one of the main characters is an Art Shamsky fan, who names his dog “Shamsky.”
 In the summer of 2007, Art managed the Modiin Miracle, one of the six teams in the new professional Israel Baseball League, a history making endeavor.
-In 2012 Art was named “Ambassador” for Baseball for the Israel Association of Baseball.
+In 2012 he was named “Ambassador” for Baseball for the Israel Association of Baseball.
 In that role he helped Israel’s effort to be part of The World Baseball Classic and also help in the development of baseball/softball in Israel.
-His web-site www. artshamsky.com, features popular collector items and describes his newest venture in mentoring and consultation for youngsters.
+His web-site www.artshamsky.com features popular collector items and describes his newest venture in mentoring and consultation for youngsters.
 Art’s most recent book, After The Miracle, a NY Times best seller, was published in 2019 and coincided with the 50th Anniversary with the 1969 NY Mets Championship season.
 Art continues to make personal appearances and speaking engagements and is currently working on another book to be published in 2019 on the 50th Anniversary of that incredible 1969 New York Met Championship.